erral/plone-kickstarter/{{cookiecutter.project_name}}/README_MAKE.md

 `sources.ini`
     *mxdev* is used to develop with sources from VCS like Git.
     If you need sources from git, add them here.

+`Dockerfile`
+    Minimal configuration to build an Docker image using *make* based on the official `plone-backend <https://github.com/plone/plone-backend>`_ image.

 ## Tools